-This article provides a practical explanation of the outsourcing decision matrix.
+Outsourcing Decision Matrix: this article provides a practical explanation of the Outsourcing Decision Matrix.
+Next to what it (theory and origin) is, this article also highlights the four quadrants of the Outsourcing Decision Matrix and how to use it.
 After reading, you’ll understand the basics of this powerful management and strategy tool.

 What is an Outsourcing Decision Matrix?
 The basic theory and origin

 On the one hand, it can lead to reduced overhead, add new expertise, and save a lot of time.
 On the other hand, there is little or no control over the execution of these outsourced tasks, and if things do go wrong, there is a good chance that they will have negative consequences.

 The Outsourcing Decision Matrix can then offer a solution and gives organisations a good overview of the choices to be made.
 Dornier originally came up with the Outsourcing Decision Matrix (OMD) in 1998.
 It is a handy management tool that is still useful for many companies today.
 Its strength lies in its simplicity and it can help form a strategic alliance with suplliers or other type of partners.